 During 2000, the Audit Committee developed a charter for the Committee, which was approved by the full Board of Directors on May 15, 2000.
-The charter was amended on March 5, 2004.
-A copy of the charter, as amended, is attached hereto as Exhibit B and a copy is available on the Company's Web site, www.rotorooterinc.com.
+The charter was amended on March 11, 2005.
+A copy of the charter is available on the Company's Web site, www.chemed.com.